-As of November 25 and for the third year in a row, Dianova will be joining the “UNiTE to End Violence against Women” campaign.
+November 25 for the third year in a row.
+Dianova will joins the UNiTE to End Violence against Women campaign.
 A global action of the United Nations

 Dianova International Network joins the UN campaign End Violence against Women

 Dianova International Call-to-Action to end Violence against Women

 As Montse Rafel, Director General of Dianova International emphasizes: “Inequalities between men and women exist at all levels of our societies.
 Women have lower wages than men.
 More unstable jobs.
 And they spend twice as much time on domestic chores as men.
 Considered as a whole, these form a symbolic violence that contributes to maintaining other forms of violence against women.”

 Henceforth, the “UNiTE to End Violence against Women” campaign invites the general public to become more of aware of this reality.
 How?
 Six pictures represent a diversity of situations of violence.

 The pictures invite to a reflection far.
 Specifically, by proposing to look at the present of 2018 from the viewpoint of the future in the year 2030.

 In 2030, our society has become more just and there is zero tolerance to violence against women.
 But how was it back then? #2030StopGenderViolence